Doctoral Seminars

 The purpose of this seminar is to critically investigate some of the key classics that constitute the foundation for many current perspectives in consumer research.
 Doctoral students thereby learn top better navigate the various foundational theoretical and philosophical underpinnings of the research traditions, they encounter.
 The seminar aims to cover at least the standard references to social theorists encountered in consumer research but we add in various other canonical social theorists.
 Authors covered during the seminar varies from time to time but has so far included among others: Roland Barthes, Jean Baudrillard, Pierre Bourdieu, Judith Butler, Mary Douglas, Michel Foucault, Erving Goffman, Jürgen Habermas, Claude Lévi-Strauss, Karl Marx, Marcel Mauss, Victor Turner and Max Weber.

 The seminar also aims to enable the participants to conceptualize their work in relationship to the literature.
 A recurrent theme is the discussion of how to make use of the inspiration that can be provided by classical social theory without buying into a dogmatic logic of theoretical hegemony.
-The aim is to generate versatility, openness and the ability to critically consider general social theories and their relevance for consumer culture thoerizing
+The aim is to generate versatility, openness and the ability to critically consider general social theories and their relevance for consumer culture theorizing.

 Formerly known as “the Bilkent Seminar”, this seminar emphasizes mid-range and contextualized theory in the field of socio-cultural approaches to marketing and consumption.
 The purpose is to discuss contemporary the socio-culturally inspired studies of market, consumption and marketing or Consumer Culture Theoretics (CCT).
 The readings and the speakers highlight an interdisciplinary perspective and seek to expose the participants to sophisticated discussions of consumption and markets within marketing, anthropology, sociology, communication, and cultural and gender studies.
 These discussions center on mid-range and contextualized theory.
 The seminar emphasizes the historical, socio-cultural, political-economic and ethical dimensions and challenges of consumption and marketing in developed and developing nations in the contemporary global world.